Professional Learning

 educator joy

-Photo by Laura Hecht
+Photo by Isaac DeLeon

 Inspired by the need for teachers to have experiences that are aligned with the joyful, purposeful learning experiences that drive the personal development and community connection we imagine for students, the team at the DLD hosted our inaugural “Deeper Learning Ed Camp” in upstate New York this past July.
 The idea was simple: bring together school-based educators from across the country who have developed a strong teaching practice, but who want to do more in their classrooms and schools to amplify relevance, engagement, and joy and who want to immerse themselves in an experience of what is possible in schooling.
 Innovative educators need opportunities to both experience what is possible and to reflect with a diverse group of like-minded peers.
 We wanted to create an off-the-grid, immersive learning experience where such educators could find inspiration, rejuvenation, and connection.